UN Urges Countries to Focus on Mental Health in Coronavirus Response

 While some countries are relaxing lockdown orders, the pandemic has had a huge economic effect.

-A U.N. report expects the world economy to shrink by more than 3 percent this year, a sharp departure from January when the world body was predicting growth of 2.5 percent worldwide.
+A U.N. report expects the world economy to shrink by more than 3% this year, a sharp departure from January when the world body was predicting growth of 2.5% worldwide.

+The pandemic may also force changes to the annual September gathering of world leaders at the U.N.
+General Assembly in New York, the city hardest hit by the coronavirus outbreak.

+In an interview with Paris Match, U.N. chief Guterres said “it is unlikely that thousands of representatives from around the world will be able to gather in New York,” but that the world body is looking at digital alternatives.
+He said member states would make the final decision.
+This year is the U.N.'s 75th anniversary and the meeting was expected to take on extra significance.

-New Zealand reported no new cases again Thursday as it allowed malls, stores and restaurants to reopen.
+In New Zealand, officials reported no new cases again Thursday as the nation allowed malls, stores and restaurants to reopen.
 The move is part of the country’s staged reopening after a strict monthlong lockdown, and people still must observe social distancing rules and limits on the size of gatherings.

-In the United States, the government’s top virology expert, Dr. Anthony Fauci, warned the public and leaders of the dangers of reopening too soon and risking an outbreak that would be difficult to control.

-However, President Donald Trump said Wednesday that people want the country reopened, including businesses and schools.
+In the U.S., whistleblower Rick Bright warned a congressional committee Thursday that the government has not developed a plan to fairly distribute a coronavirus vaccine when it becomes available.
+Bright said the U.S. could experience “the darkest winter in modern history” unless leaders act decisively.

+Nearly 3 million laid-off U.S. workers applied for jobless benefits last week as the pandemic forced more companies to cut more jobs, according to the Labor Department.
+The number of people who have joined the ranks of the unemployed in the two months since the outbreak forced millions of businesses to shut down now stands at about 36 million.